be_ixf;ym_202309 d_28; ct_450

 The growth in private credit is also fueled by demand for these assets.

-Private debt, through floating rate assets, can help mitigate interest rate risk in a rising rate environment.
+Private debt, through floating rate assets, can help mitigate interest rate risk in a rising rate environment, and has potential to reward investors interest rates remain high.

-The asset class offers lower volatility as it is less liquid.
-Low correlation to traditional credit assets brings portfolio diversification.
+The asset class is generally less volatile as it is less liquid.
+Low correlation to traditional credit assets helps with portfolio diversification.
 These attributes make an argument for considering private credit in a traditional allocation that resonates with many investors.

 Thanks for visiting.